j-2k/Voxxer3D/README.md

 # Voxxer3D
 Voxxer3D is a 3D Voxel World Rendering Engine written from "scratch" utilizing the WebGL Interface.

+Since I'm basically creating a minecraft clone, I want to focus on the graphics part & the "hidden" features that exist.
+I will list all of them below that I personally had to think about when making this.

+ps.
+I had no clue to how minecraft works (rendering part of it specifically) and thus a lot of the features might seem "normal" but I never knew it was something I had to "do" that probably didn't make much sense but I hope to just showcase what I learned.

+- Features
+  - X

 # Project Requirement Notes
 - Have nodejs & npm